nalanbar/alanbar.us/src/site/index.md

 ---
-title: IamNabil Aero
+title: IamNabil Aviation
-subtitle: .The musings of an idiot, who dreamed of flying.<br /> Managed by <a href="https://twitter.com/nabilalanbar">Nabil</a>.
+subtitle: The musings of an idiot, who dreamed of flying.<br /> Managed by <a href="https://twitter.com/nabilalanbar">Nabil</a>.
 layout: layouts/base.njk
 ---

-## This site is a starting point
+## This site is a training log.

-This site is meant to capture my aviation career, even though it is not a career, and I don't actually fly.
-Yet.
+This site is meant to be a training log.
+I intend to use it to document my struggles and triumphs as I get my pilots license.

 ## Post pages

-The pages found in in the posts

 <ul class="listing">
 {%- for page in collections.post -%}